SmartThingsCommunity/st-device-sdk-c/README.md

 - Easy and efficient APIs
   - Connection APIs : You can do onboarding & MQTT connection by just calling only a few these APIs.
   - Capability APIs : More than hundred different capabilities can be implemented as only a few APIs.
+- [Offline diagnostics](./doc/Offline_Diagnostics.md) : It helps users self-diagnose when an IoT device is detected as offline, identifies the cause, and provides recovery suggestions.

 ## Recommended Features